-- Computers used by people with different levels of IT knowledge require different levels of permissiveness with respect to the running of software, access to the Internet, or to peripherals. - Users with different tasks to perform and therefore with different needs require settings that allow access to different resources. - Users who handle confidential or sensitive information require greater protection against threats and attempts to steal the organization's intellectual property. - Computers in different offices require settings that allow them to connect to the Internet using a variety of communication infrastructures. - · Critical servers require specific security settings.
+Computers used by people with different levels of IT knowledge require different levels of permissiveness with respect to the running of software.

+Users with different tasks to perform and therefore with different needs require settings that allow access to different resources.

+- Users who handle confidential or sensitive information require greater protection against threats and attempts to steal the organization's intellectual property. - Computers in different offices require settings that allow them to connect to the Internet using a variety of communication infrastructures. - · Critical servers require specific security settings.